Omar (TV series): Receptions from Islamic religious scholars

 On other part, Sheikh Saleh Al-Fawzan, a member of the Senior Scholars Committee and a member of the Standing Committee for Issuing Fatwas, forbade watching the series, recalling "the consensus of scholars and the Muslim World League to prohibit the representation of the Companions, may God be pleased with them."
 Everything that comes from Qatar is doubtful of its intentions Many writers wondered why this seasonal controversy takes place around the Ramadan series ?, recalling the controversy raised by Mustafa El Akkad's "The Message".

 Salman al-Awda, Yūsuf al-Qaraḍawī, Yasir Qadhi, Alī al-Sallabī and Khaled al-Musleh viewed the series positively.

 Zakir Naik gave a mixed review of the series, in a video of his official YouTube channel, he said, "99.9% drama or movie in the name of Islam today is not 100% Islamic and no one can give fatwa that watching them are halal.
 If you can live without seeing them, then don't see it.
 Read Quran and sahih hadith, it will be best and harmfree option.
-But if any Muslim is hooked on wathing hollywood and bollywood movies and dramas and feels too much hard to reject the habit of watching them, then it will be lesser sin for them in watching these series than seeing hollywood and bollywood vulgarism and obscenity...Firstly I will suggest them to watch The Message movie, then I will suggest them to watch Omar series...
+But if any Muslim is hooked on watching Hollywood and Bollywood movies and dramas and feels too much hard to reject the habit of watching them, then it will be lesser sin for them in watching these series than seeing Hollywood and Bollywood vulgarism and obscenity...Firstly I will suggest them to watch The Message movie, then I will suggest them to watch Omar series...
 There is a series called Omar series, made on the life of Caliph Omar, made by MBC, funded by Qatar Foundation.
 There are not all things Islamic, there are ladies without hijab, there is music in it.
 But the verse of Quran they quoted somehow, it is wonderful, most of the hadith are authentic, a few of them are problematic."

-In reaction of Naik's view about the series, Assim Al-Haqim said, "This is like saying masturbation is better than fornication!
+In reaction of Naik's view about the series, Assim Al-Hakim said, "This is like saying masturbation is better than fornication!
 Or calling that drinking wine, gambling and other different sins are better than shirk or kufr!
 What kind of logic is this?".